Braulio Godínez

-Braulio Antonio Godínez Durán (born 27 March 1984 in Silao), known as Braulio Godínez, is a Mexican retired footballer, who played as defender for Alebrijes de Oaxaca of Liga MX.
+Braulio Antonio Godínez Durán (born 27 March 1984), known as Braulio Godínez, is a Mexican retired footballer, who played as defender for Alebrijes de Oaxaca of Liga MX.

 Club career

 After making his Mexican Primera División debut with C.F.
 Pachuca in 2003, Godínez has spent most of his career playing for Indios de Ciudad Juárez or its affiliate clubs.
 In 2012, when Indios were dissolved he returned to Liga de Ascenso side Dorados de Sinaloa.